 Soil Analysis

-The pH scale is from 0 – 14 with 7.0 being neutral.
-Below 7.0 is considered acidic and above is considered alkaline conditions.
-The pH should be slightly acidic between 6.5-6.8 for ideal soil conditions.
-To raise or lower the pH level, a soil test is required to determine necessary amounts of amendments such as limestone or sulfur.
-Adding compost will also change the pH level and is recommended for soil conditions when the pH level is highly buffered or if the organic matter % is below 4%.
+The pH scale ranges from 0 to 14, with 7.0 representing neutral.
+Values below 7.0 indicate acidic soil, while values above suggest alkaline conditions.
+For ideal turf growth, aim for a slightly acidic pH between 6.5 and 6.8.
+To adjust the pH, conduct a soil test to determine how much limestone or sulfur to apply.
+Adding compost can also help shift the pH and is especially useful when the soil is highly buffered or when organic matter falls below 4%.

 Soil Analysis- FAQ's